Graygzou/graygzou-personal-blog/content/en/posts/cheatsheets/_index.md

 ---
-title: Cheat Sheets
+title: Cheat sheets
-description: Comprehensive list of Hugo templating functions, including basic and advanced usage examples.
+description: Simple - One topic - One bullet lists - Easy to remember sheet and ready to download / pimp as you wish!
 date: 2017-02-01
 publishdate: 2017-02-01
 keywords: []
 aliases: []
 ----

-tototo